csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

 We just add a second `preconnect` to open an additional CORS-enabled connection to `static.files.bbci.co.uk`.
-(Remember earlier when the browser had opened five connections to four origins—one of them was CORS-enabled!)
+(Remember earlier when the browser had opened five connections to four origins?
+One of them was CORS-enabled!)

 Let’s keep going and see where we end up…